priyanshi-furiya/Closira-AI-Agent/prompt_design.md

 ### Single API Call vs. Multi-Call Pipeline

-We process each message with a **single Gemini API call** that returns both the response and metadata.
+We process each message with a **single Mistral API call** that returns both the response and metadata.
 An alternative would be separate calls for (1) response generation, (2) escalation detection, (3) sentiment analysis.
 We chose single-call because:
 - Lower latency (one round-trip vs. three)
 - Lower cost (fewer tokens consumed)
 - The model is capable of multi-task output in a single call